Browse Templates Explore the Product Try It Free

 The first thing to understand is that this only works on the phone or in person.
 You need a vibe to be there and them to be invested in it.

-Let's say you're coming up with a marketing plan and they are fairly clued up about the different options but don't know how to action any of it, but you do.
+Let's say you're coming up with a marketing plan to start a consulting business and they are fairly clued up about the different options but don't know how to action any of it, but you do.
 Perfect fit.

 First, establish the need like normal, so the guy might say: